 The Unterlinden Museum started life as a 13th-century medieval convent for the Dominican religious sisters.
 The building officially became the museum in the mid 19th century where it houses the Isenheim Altarpiece by Matthias Grünewald.

-The Unterlinden Museum also features a large collection of international and local artworks and manufactured artifacts from prehistorical to contemporary times.
+The Unterlinden Museum is home to a large collection of international and local artworks, plus manufactured artifacts from prehistorical to contemporary times.

 Colmar also has several market squares including a Christmas market, gourmet restaurants including Michelin grade, and lots of local wine.
 You have the option of taking in one of their wine tasting or wine tours for a half or full day.
 There are so many reasons why you should visit this enchanting city.
 It’s an ideal location to kick off a vacation.